UK National Emergency: CHILDREN AT RISK

 h) Children's natural interests, skills, vocations, and levels of empathy, sensitivity & compassion, can be ignored in favour of focusing on their ability to remember, repeat, read, write and do math' according to a predetermined 'standard', assessed as 'normal' for their age.

-The point here, is that community and extended family, bring the outside world directly into the family home; kinship between family, develops into kinship within the wider community; children grow up with a natural and healthy capacity to bond with others of all ages and form lasting relationships and friendships.
-Somehow, Britain needs to address the serious problems related to this loss and accept that it has fundamentally, contributed to a serious rise in abuse of children and subsequent LA actions, leading to tens of thousands of care and adoption proceedings each year.
+Community and extended family, bring the outside world directly into the family home; kinship between family, develops into kinship within the wider community; children grow up with a natural and healthy capacity to bond with others of all ages and form lasting relationships and friendships.
+Somehow, Britain needs to address the serious problems related to this loss and accept that it has exponentially contributed to a serious rise in abuse of children and subsequent LA actions, leading to tens of thousands of care and adoption proceedings each year.

-Because British Education has so consistently failed, in both identifying and addressing, the lack of that natural and fundamental social education children once received in the family home and local community as part of their childhood experience, the reality is, that a corporate parent, foster carer, or adoptive parent are unlikely to be any more attuned to a child's needs than is a natural parent: Many of the risks children face in Britain today, are common risks faced by all children regardless of who is caring for them.
+Because British Education has so consistently failed, in both identifying and addressing, the lack of that natural social education children once received in the family home and local community as part of their childhood experience, the result being, that a corporate parent, foster carer, or adoptive parent are unlikely to be any more attuned to a child's needs than is a natural parent: Many of the risks children face in Britain today, are common risks faced by all children regardless of who is caring for them.

 What parents are being robbed of most, is time.
-Children need quality time with their parents - why bother having technology, if the result is that people have less time to spend with their families, friends & community?
-The lowest-paid workers invariable have the least time, while the jobless have too much time but are too penniless & despondent to enjoy it.
-Britain needs a radical new approach i.e. A 3-4 day working & school week will deliver major improvements to children, relationships & communities.
+Children need quality time with their parents - why bother having technology, if people have less time to spend with their families, friends & community?
+The lowest-paid workers invariably have the least time, while the jobless have too much time but are too penniless & despondent to enjoy it.

-Less time = more stress and more stress = less quality time and more fractious time: Presently, most parents are forced to attend to their personal needs of running a home & family in space of a weekend or the odd day off, and our nation's children are suffering and have suffered for decades precisely because an unfair, mean-spirited political & economic system, has been stealing their parents time, attention, happiness & energy.
+Less time = more stress and more stress = ill-health, less quality time + more fractious time: Presently, most parents are forced to attend to their personal needs of running a home & family in space of a weekend or the odd day off; children are suffering and have suffered for decades precisely because an unfair, mean-spirited political & economic system, has been liberally appropriating their parents time, attention & energy.

-In general, public attention is distracted by the trappings of technology, and not as many people have been paying attention to what's really happening around us; where once, children of all ages, played freely together outside of the family home, the isolated child now sits alone in his-her bedroom staring at a screen and even there, a child is no longer safe as the online predators establish their webs to groom a new generation of victim-survivors - no amount of censorship can halt the ever-rising tide of insatiable appetites; a child's not safe in the home, outside, or at school but not because there are ferocious beasts prowling in every place, but because humans prey on each other?
+In general, public attention is distracted by the trappings of technology; not as many people have been paying attention to what's really happening around us; where once, children of all ages, played freely together outside of the family home, the isolated child now sits alone in his-her bedroom staring at a screen and even there, a child is no longer safe as the online predators establish their webs to groom a new generation of victim-survivors.
+No amount of censorship can halt the ever-rising tide of insatiable appetites; a child's not safe in the home, outside, or at school but not because there are ferocious beasts prowling in every place, but because humans prey on each other?
 How could an allegedly "intelligent" species ever accept this as normal?

-Britain has failed to recognise the reality that technological, social & educational dynamics since post-war Britain, have facilitated the rise of an insular, judgemental & ageist public, who are predominantly, emotionally and psychologically alienated from children and who, even with the very best intentions, have very limited competence in caring for children or fully understanding their needs as a developing psychology and not just, a growing body.
-This has facilitated greater propagation of a consciousness-subculture in which children are mere 'commodities' - sexual-toys to be played with and then discarded - after all, they're "only" children.
+Britain has failed to recognise the reality that technological, social & educational dynamics since post-war Britain, have facilitated the rise of an insular, judgemental & ageist public, who are predominantly, emotionally and psychologically alienated from children and who, even with the very best intentions, have very limited competence in caring for children or fully understanding their needs as a developing psychology and not just, a growing physical body.
+This failure to holistically address child needs has facilitated a subversive-subculture in which children are mere 'commodities' - sexual-toys to be played with and then discarded - after all, they're "only" children.

-Pre and after-school-clubs are presently providing a tremendous resource which unwittingly, are filling in some of the social-gaps as identified above; children of all age groups are able to interact and learn from one another, in an environment that strives to both care for and entertain, children's individual needs and interests.
+Pre and after-school-clubs are presently providing a tremendous resource which unwittingly, are filling in some of the social-gaps as identified above; children of all age groups are able to interact and learn from one another in an environment that strives to both care for and entertain, children's individual needs and interests.
 These need more support from the Department of Education and also, by way of Government funding, as many parents are unable to afford the fees and therefore, forced to rely on friends or a relative to provide after-school care.
-This means that the poorest children are left most lacking when it comes to their connecting with children of age groups outside of their own.

 A good pre and after-school club serves to assist many children's development on a much deeper level than is provided in school; staff in those places get to know the children in their care as individuals with individual needs.
 Parents often feel more able to freely discuss, any problems their child is having due to there being more of a non-formal approach and attitude.

-Adults of today, have at our fingertips, a wealth of research and information relating to child needs and children's emotional, psychological, educational and physical development.
-Sadly, reality on the ground is very far removed from the knowledge sitting on University library shelves.
-This chasm between actual need and provision needs to be thoroughly addressed if we are to raise the standard of adult consciousness and parenting abilities in future generations; the Victorian standards for a child's education, are rendered defunct - they are severely limiting and negating children's development to the extent, that only those children who can best remember and repeat, will most often, move on into higher-education.
+Adults of today, have at our fingertips, a wealth of research and information relating to children's emotional, psychological, educational and physical development.
+Sadly, reality on the ground is far removed from the knowledge sitting on University library shelves.
+This aforementioned 'chasm' between actual need and provision, needs to be thoroughly addressed if we are to raise the standard of adult consciousness and parenting abilities in future generations; the Victorian standards for a child's education, are limiting and negating children's development to the extent, that only those children who can best remember and repeat, will most often, move on into higher-education.

 No one bothers to take into account that many, equally intelligent children, are left to slip away because they could not sit still in class or branded as suffering 'behavioural problems' because they had no interest in e.g. 'Vikings' and subsequently, were tardy in their learning and thus, branded 'slow' or else, are dyslexic.